Categories: Foreign Exchange

 ‘All in cost’ Ceiling:

-‘All in cost’ means rate of interest, other fees and expenses payable in foreign currency.
-The local payments like commitment fee, pre-payment fee, fees payable in Indian Rupees and the payment of withholding tax in Indian Rupees are excluded from ‘All in Cost’.
-The Reserve Bank of India fixes ‘all-in-cost’ ceiling on ECB from time to time based on the global financial market situation.
-The investors as well borrowers compare the net gain potential on the basis of ‘all-in-cost’ involved on lending/borrowing through ECB process.
+‘All in cost’ means the rate of interest, other fees, and expenses payable in foreign currency.
+The Local payments like commitment fees, pre-payment fees, fees payable in Indian Rupees, and the payment of withholding tax in Indian Rupees are excluded from ‘All in Cost’.
+The Reserve Bank of India fixes the ‘all-in-cost’ ceiling on the ECB from time to time based on the global financial market situation.
+The investors as well as borrowers compare the net gain potential based on the ‘all-in-cost’ involved in lending/borrowing through the ECB process.

-In the case of fixed rate loans, the swap cost and margin should be equivalent of the floating rate and applicable margin.
-The penal interest charged on ECB should not be more than 2 % of all in cost.
+In the case of fixed-rate loans, the swap cost and margin should be equivalent to the floating rate and applicable margin.
+The penal interest charged on ECB should not be more than 2 % of all costs.

 Parking of ECB proceeds abroad: